lmanzurv/django_proxy_server/README.md

 * request: The request of the Django view with the information of the user and headers
 * response_token: Boolean argument that indicates if a response token is expected.
 By default, the service expects a token on response.
 * public: Boolean argument that indicates if the accessed service is public.
 By default, the invoked services are not public.
+* secure: Boolean argument that indicates if the web service connection must be stablished over HTTPS.
+By default, the connection is created using HTTP.

 When using Django as a proxy server, invoke services as follows: